Can I Sue My Wedding Photographer?

 The last thing you want is for your wedding photographer to ruin your important day.
 You expect timely service, great photos, and wonderful memories.
 If you believe your wedding photographer failed to do what they promised to do, you may be able to bring a lawsuit.

-Before you file your paperwork, however, consider having a knowledgeable contracts lawyer review your wedding photo contract.
+Before you file your paperwork, consider having a knowledgeable contracts lawyer review your wedding photo contract.
 They can give you legal advice and may be able to come up with examples of breaches and other legal issues that you hadn't thought of.
-And a demand letter from a reputable lawyer is bound to make the photographer think twice about keeping your deposit.
+A demand letter from a reputable lawyer is bound to make the photographer think twice about keeping your deposit.

 If you do decide to sue the photography business, good luck!